The greatest Champions League semi-finals?

 2013/14

-A narrow home win in the first leg should have heralded a close decider, but as it was, Bayern were handed their heaviest home loss in UEFA club competition, while Ronaldo set a competition record with his 15th and 16th goals of the campaign.
+A narrow home win in the first leg should have heralded a close decider, but as it turned out, Bayern were handed their heaviest home loss in UEFA club competition, while Ronaldo set a competition record with his 15th and 16th goals of the campaign.
 "This team never ceases to surprise me and today they were very good," coach Carlo Ancelotti concluded.

 Liverpool 5-2 Roma